 Undertaking a kambo ceremony can be an intense experience.
 In addition to burning holes in the top layers of the skin, it can cause a strong reaction in your nervous system, including side effects such as muscle cramps, swelling, vomiting, and a strong emotional reaction which is intense in the moment, but leaves you feeling relaxed after about an hour.
 While the experience is not for everyone, Kambo’s cleansing effects begin within minutes of administration, and it leaves most people feeling less pain in the days and weeks after treatment.

 Proper Conditions for Use

-People struggling with opiate addiction should be aware that kambo contains opioid peptides—Dermorphin and Deltorphin, which are both 400 times stronger than morphine—which means there might be a risk of addiction.
-For that reason, it’s always advised to take kambo with an experienced practitioner, which mitigates that risk and helps ensure a positive experience.
-By treating this plant medicine with respect, many people experience a powerful cleansing of negative energies, decrease their physical pain, and treat a wide variety of physical and psychospiritual ailments.
+It’s always advised to take kambo with an experienced practitioner to support a positive experience.
+By treating this sacred frog secretion with respect, many people experience a powerful cleansing of negative energies, decrease their physical pain, and treat a wide variety of physical and psychospiritual ailments.
 To learn more about the benefits of kambo, visit the International Association of Kambo Practitioners’ website.
-For people living the San Francisco Bay area, we plan in the future to offer kambo retreats to gain the benefits of this sacred medicine in a safe and secure setting.
+For people living the San Francisco Bay area, we do offer kambo in a ceremonial setting, to gain the benefits of in a safe and intentional setting.
 If you don’t live in the Bay Area, we can point you toward a reputable practitioner in your region— contact us to learn more.